kosli-dev/cli/docs.kosli.com/content/getting_started/get_familiar_with_Kosli.md

 ---
-title: Learning Kosli
+title: Get familiar with Kosli
 bookCollapseSection: false
-weight: 10
+weight: 20
 ---

-# Learning Kosli
+# Get familiar with Kosli

+The guide below is not a real life use case for Kosli - usually you'd run Kosli in your CI and remote environments.
+But this is the easiest and quickest way to try Kosli out and understand it's features.
+So you can try it out using just your local machine and `docker`.
+In our *How to* and *Kosli integrations* sections you'll find all the information needed to run it in actual projects.

 In this tutorial, you'll learn how Kosli allows you to follow a source code change to runtime environments.
-You'll set up a `docker`environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environments.
+You'll set up a `docker` environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environments.

 This tutorial uses the `docker` Kosli environment type, but the same steps can be applied to other supported environment types.